-I hope someday that the retirement plans for health agents reflect the risks and dangers encountered as opposed to the current one categorizing us the same as the admin person who never leaves the office.
+I hope someday that the retirement plans for health agents reflect the risks and dangers encountered as opposed to the current one placing us in the same category as the administrative person who never leaves the office.
 And I hope I make it to retirement, for I now understand that there are old health agents and there are bold health agents but there are no old, bold health agents.